giacomopiva/BlinkLoader/README.md

 Usage
 =======
-To create a new loader just instantiate a BlinkLoader object:
+To create a new loader just instantiate a BlinkLoader class:

     let loader = BlinkLoader(size: 100,
                             color: UIColor.lightGrayColor(),